-Magnesium provided by bluegill and crappie helps control muscle and nerve function, blood sugar and blood pressure.
+Magnesium helps control muscle and nerve function, blood sugar and blood pressure.

 In the muscles and heart, magnesium competes with calcium to help the muscles relax after contracting.
 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat.

-Bluegill provides 90.4 mg of calcium and crappie 85.8 mg per four ounces.
 Calcium is important for blood pressure and the heart.
-Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 19.
+Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 9.